vitalybe/radio-stream-cli/README.md

 At this point your server is running and listening on port **80**.

+**NOTE:** To allow incoming connection in your firewall or router to allow external connections.

-NOTE: In the future, it is suggested to run the `start` with a `-p PASSWORD` flag instead of the default password.
+**NOTE:** In the future, it is suggested to run the `start` with a `-p PASSWORD` flag instead of the default password.

 The `bin/server/start` command has flags for additional configuration:

 * Password: Use the `-p` flag to change the password, e.g: `bin/server/start -p PASWORD` flag, e.g: `bin/server/start -p 1234`
 * Music folder: Use the `-m` flag to set the folder where the imported music resides.
 By default it is in `./music` folder

 Connect with a client application
 ---------------------------------